Skip to main content

 Refer to the TypeScript reference page for information about the types and interfaces referenced below.

-These Hooks are used internally by React Query Builder and are exported for use by custom components.
+These hooks are used internally by React Query Builder and exported for use in custom components.

 State access

-React Query Builder uses Redux to manage state within a custom React context to avoid interfering with existing Redux stores.
+React Query Builder uses Redux within a custom React context to manage state without interfering with existing Redux stores.

 useQueryBuilderSelector

-Returns the current query from the Redux store when used in conjunction with getQuerySelectorById (see example below).
+Returns the current query from the Redux store when used with getQuerySelectorById (see example below).

 function useQueryBuilderSelector(selector: (state: RqbState) => RuleGroupTypeAny): RuleGroupTypeAny;